mjcampagna/github-repo-viewer/README.md

 ## Acceptance Criteria

-- [ ] selecting a repository should load all of the repository's associated issues
+- [x] selecting a repository should load all of the repository's associated issues

-- [ ] the loading of issues should change the interface from single column layout to a two-column interface, with repositories in the left column, and issues for the selected repository in the right column
+- [x] the loading of issues should change the interface from single column layout to a two-column interface, with repositories in the left column, and issues for the selected repository in the right column

 - [ ] each issue should display the following: assignee avatar (40x40), title, created time (format: dd/mm/yyyy), and last updated (example: 2 hours or 3 days ago)

 - [ ] a user should be able to reorder issues into whatever priority they wish (overriding the default sort order of the issues)

 - [ ] the customized order should be able to be persisted in a current client-side session so that if you refresh the page, the order will remain (unnecessary to sync this customized order back to the api)

+- [ ] include at least one Jest test

+- [ ] app is responsive; include at least one layout change at a breakpoint

 ## Tech